massalabs/massa/docs/staking.md

 To check when your address is selected to stake, run this command:

-    next_draws <your_address>
+    get_addresses <your_address>

-Check that your balance increase, for each block or endorsement that you create you should get a small reward.
+Check that your balance increases, for each block or endorsement that you create you should get a small reward.

 ## Selling rolls